DataDog/integrations-extras/vercel/README.md

 See [metadata.csv][11] for a list of metrics provided by this integration.

+### Service Checks

+The Vercel integration does not include any service checks.

+### Events

+The Vercel integration does not include any events.

 ### Logs

 The Vercel integration collects logs from your Vercel Project using Vercel's [Log Drains][10] feature.